 If you get your prescriptions from our dispensary the team can arrange to have your regular medication ready each month so that you don't need to remember to request them.
-Please ask Anne, Val or Helen for details.
+Please ask Jo, Dawn, Helen or Sally-Anne for details.

 PLEASE NOTE THAT IDENTIFICATION WILL HAVE TO BE SHOWN TO COLLECT MEDICATION, PRESCRIPTIONS OR SICK NOTES.